 Validity PeriodLet's Encrypt certificates are only valid for 90 days and must be renewed/re-issued and setup once again on the website/web server before the previous certificates expire.
 The paid SSL certificates available on our website are valid for at least one year, and website owners can also choose a validity of 2 years to also reduce cost.

 SupportLet's Encrypt does not offer assistance with requesting SSL certificates.
 Only community help is available for any problems encountered.
+It is best suited to experienced web server admins who do not need support to generate the certificates or who can automate generation and install of the 90-day certificates.
 This can be an issue for businesses that are just starting out with using SSL certificates, and need to quickly equip their business sites with an SSL.
 We provide support to generate and re-issue paid SSL certificates available on our website.

 Both Let's Encrypt and paid SSL certificates will do the encryption job that is expected of them in order to protect your sites against interception and eavesdropping.

 Your choice will be determined by the type of site you manage, which in turn defines security requirements: